virtuozzo/cloudscripting-docs/docs/reference/events.md

 * Such events as *Install* & *Uninstall* application, as well as *BeforeDelete* and *AfterDelete* ones (which refer to an environment deletion) can be executed just once.
 Other events can be used as much times as required.
 * The *ScaleIn*, *ScaleOut* and *ServiceScaleOut* events are called once upon any node count change.
 Herewith, count of the *addNode* or *removeNode* actions’ execution refer to the number of nodes that should be added/removed per a single scaling event.
-* For application server, load balancer and VPS node layers, the *cloneNodes* event is executed each time the node group is scaled out.
+* For application server, load balancer and VDS node layers, the *cloneNodes* event is executed each time the node group is scaled out.
 * *UnlinkNodes*, *LinkNodes*, *SetEnvVars*, *SetEntryPoint*, *SetRunCmd*, *AddVolume* and *RemoveVolume* events can be executed only once per a single *changeTopology* action.
 * The *StartService* event can be called only once while performing the *changeTopology* and *createEnvironment* scaling actions.